 Users can request searches:

 2. Document Delivery

 This service is provided to AASTMT’s lecturers, employees or students.
 Users who are looking for an article/paper published in a periodical not available in the Library, can order it through the British Library Document Supply Center (BLDSC).
-The cost is L.E80/article.
 Articles usually arrive 10-15 days after ordering them.
 The Information Librarian will contact the user upon the arrival of the article/paper.

 A personalized service tailored to each user’s needs of information.
 This service is provided to AASTMT’s lecturers.
 Users can obtain the results either in print format or by email.